Automattic/wp-calypso/test/e2e/docs/style-guide-selenium.md

 } );
 ```

-or this to directly visit a page:
+or to directly visit a page:

 ```
 step( 'Can select domain only from the domain first choice page', function() {